johmicrot/Coursera_Assignment/README.md

 <img src=figures/batch_update_equation.png height="80">

+The code outpus the following predictios based on the learned weights

+`Profit prediction for 35,000 people: $4519.767868`

+`Profit prediction for 70,000 people: $45342.450129`

 ### 2.4 Visualizing J(θ)

 Below we can see a 3d and 2d representation of the cost function.
 The left image give you a more zoomed in 3d view, while the right image shows you a contour figure.